coruscateor/act_rs/README.md

 - Make sure that your actors don't wait excessively or get stuck (wait indefinitely) when doing work.
 - If you are using actors as part of a pipeline; watch out for message loops.
 - Make sure that your actors don't exit unexpectedly.
-- Check for bottlenecks and possibly implement a way to add actors and remove actors from a particular stage or channel dynamically (pipelines).
+- Check for bottlenecks and possibly implement a way to add actors and remove actors from a particular stages or channels dynamically (pipelines).

 If you follow these guidelines you should have a productive time using Act.rs.